 Certification - verification of approved ground levels

-Prior to the release of an Occupation Certificate for each phase/ stage, Certification by a Registered Surveyor must be provided to the principal certifier verifying that the ground levels of the site are in accordance with the approved plans.
+Prior to the release of the relevant Occupation Certificate for each phase/ stage, Certification by a Registered Surveyor must be provided to the principal certifier verifying that the ground levels of the site are in accordance with the approved plans.

 Condition reason: Ensure the development has been constructed in accordance with the approval.